Sumegh22/Learn-With-Sumegh/core-java-concepts/com.java01.oops.fundamentals/src/notes/oops-notes.md

 5. The JVM is present inside JRE.

 5. Memory is managed by jvm itself by the process of garbage collection
-6. The conputer memory is devided in two parts.
+6. The computer memory is devided in two parts.
 Stack and Heap.
 The variables/ ref variables are stored in stack and the actual object is created in heap
 7. GC clears out memory in heap.
 8. when a class say Demo is public class, then it should be declared in a separate file. meaning any inner class cannot be public class.
 9. Explain PSVM and SOPLn.